PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 > What happens when we render a question with an associated workspace?

+When a new variant of a question is created, we'll create a corresponding workspace in the database associated with that particular variant.
+This database entry will contain a unique hash/id/something.
+However, we're not going to actually provision any containers, etc. for this workspace just yet.

 We'll introduce a new `<pl-workspace>` element that renders (to start with) a "Launch workspace" button.
-We should introduce a new `workspace_launch_url` to `data.options`, and this element (or potentially other elements) can use this to render a button.
+We should introduce a new `workspace_url` to `data.options`, and this element (or potentially other elements) can use this to render a button. `workspace_url` will be something of the form `/pl/[garbage]/workspace/[workspace_id]`, where `[garbage]` corresponds to the different places that questions can be accessed from (instructor question, student variant, maybe others?).

-When this button is clicked, the URL at `workspace_launch_url` will be opened in a new tab.
+When this button is clicked, the URL at `workspace_url` will be opened in a new tab.

+### Accessing a workspace

+> What happens when a user lands on a `workspace_url`?

+`workspace_url` pages will be served by the main PrairieLearn server (someday, we could split this into a separate autoscaled component).

+When we get a request to this url, we'll first check if we have an existing instance of a workspace by checking the `workspace_host_id` column.
+There will be two cases here.

+#### A container has already been allocated on a host

+In this case, we can just proxy traffic directly to the appropriate host.

+#### A container has not been allocated on a host

+First, we'll see if we've already initialized S3 resources for this workspace in the past.
+If not, we'll create two files on S3:

+* The initial state of the workspace
+* The "working" state of the workspace that will be modified as students interact with the workspace

+These two will be identical initially and will diverege over time.

+Once we have these two S3 resources, we'll immediately respond with the "outer frame" HTML.
+At the same time, we'll allocate a host for this particular workspace and instruct it to begin loading the appropriate resources (Docker image, S3 resources, etc.).

+The "outer frame" will initially render a loading screen and set up a websocket connection to the main PL server.
+When the workspace host has finished initializing the workspace container, we'll send a websocket message to the client to instruct it to load the "inner frame" in an iframe, which will be served by the container running on a host.

 ## Notes